I'm Honey!

 I am veering off message but I have to mention high-heeled shoes.
 I love high heels so I found a style just right for my look and my bunions…platforms, darlings, platforms.
 Platforms keep your foot level, no matter the height of the heel, so your big toe doesn’t bend or feel pinched.

-So here are the takeaway tips on buying boots if you have bad feet:
+So here are the takeaway tips on buying boots for bad feet:

-2. Find a brand(s) that your bunion or other foot problem will love and stick with it.
+2. Find a brand(s) that your bunion or other foot problem will love and stick with it (I love Chanel!).

 3. Buy your boots with a wide toe box.